 One of the best ways to avoid plaque buildup (and by proxy tooth decay and gum disease), is by maintaining a consistent brushing routine.
 When brushing, always make sure to:

-- Confirm your toothpaste contains fluoride, which kills cavity-causing bacteria
+day. - Confirm your toothpaste contains fluoride, which

 Commit to Flossing